-- Applicants must apply for a place before closing dates which can be found in individual programme study guides - Applications received after the specified closing dates will be given reduced priority in consideration for a place in a programme and/or paper. - Where the number of applicants for a place in a programme or course exceeds the approved number of available places, selection will normally be based on academic merit.
-In those cases where the scholastic record is insufficient, e.g. for some applicants applying under Discretionary Entrance or Special Admission, other criteria such as evidence of accomplishments in the relevant field, employment history, academic preparedness (including English language or literacy) will be taken into account.
+- Applicants must apply for a place before closing dates which can be found in individual programme study guides and on the University website. - Applications received after the specified closing dates will be given reduced priority in consideration for a place in a programme and/or paper. - Where the number of applicants for a place in a programme or course exceeds the approved number of available places, selection will normally be based on academic merit and in accordance with criteria that have been approved by the boards of studies. - In those cases where the scholastic record is insufficient, e.g. for some applicants applying under Discretionary Entrance or Special Admission, other criteria such as evidence of accomplishments in the relevant field, employment history, academic preparedness (including English language or literacy) will be taken into account.
 Account will also be taken of the University's equity objectives.

-Where the number of applicants for a place in a programme or paper exceeds the approved number of available places, the faculty or department concerned will select applicants in accordance with criteria that have been approved by the boards of studies.
 The following table indicates where there are additional programme entry and selection requirements.
 Further details on specific selection criteria or processes for limited entry programmes or papers will be available from the faculty or department concerned.